calacademy-research/assembly_etc/README.md

 # assembly_etc

-Repo for assembly pipeline organization and scripts to support several sub-pipelines
+Repo for assembly pipeline organization and scripts to support several sub-pipelines.

-we create a dir structure
+This is based on having PacBio HiFi reads and short HiC reads.

+The entire contents of the scripts folder is intended to be accessible from a PATH directory setting.

+Subset of these are shown in subfolders of the categories folder but just